19hours/sg-statutes/Acts/Legal Profession Act.md

 [15/89; 35/2001]

-(2) The members of the Board, other than the Attorney-General, the President of the Society and the Dean of the Faculty, shall be nominated to hold office for a term of 3 years.
+(2) The members of the Board, other than the Attorney-General, the President of the Society and the Deans appointed under subsection (1)(c), shall be nominated to hold office for a term of 3 years.

 [20/2007 wef 01/06/2007]

 [35/2001]

-(3) If for any reason the Attorney-General, the President of the Society or the Dean of the Faculty is unable to attend a particular meeting of the Board, he may nominate some other legal officer or some other member of the Council or the Faculty, as the case may be, to attend the meeting and when so attending that alternate member shall be deemed for all purposes to be a member of the Board.
+(3) If for any reason the Attorney-General, the President of the Society or any of the Deans appointed under subsection (1)(c) is unable to attend a particular meeting of the Board, he may nominate some other legal officer or some other member of the Council or the Faculty of Law of the National University of Singapore or the Faculty of Law of the Singapore Management University, as the case may be, to attend the meeting and when so attending that alternate member shall be deemed for all purposes to be a member of the Board.

 [20/2007 wef 01/06/2007]